CodeReclaimers/neat-python/docs/config_file.rst

 * *response_init_stdev*
     The standard deviation of the normal/gaussian distribution used to select response multipliers for new nodes.
 * *response_max_value*
     The maximum allowed response multiplier.
-Response multipliers above this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
+Response multipliers above this value will be :py:meth:`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *response_min_value*
     The minimum allowed response multiplier.
-Response multipliers below this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
+Response multipliers below this value will be :py:meth:`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *response_mutate_power*
     The standard deviation of the zero-centered normal/gaussian distribution from which a response multiplier :term:`mutation` is drawn.
 * *response_mutate_rate*
     The probability that :term:`mutation` will change the response multiplier of a node by adding a random value.
 * *response_replace_rate*
-    The probability that :term:`mutation` will replace the response multiplier of a node with a newly :py:meth::`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new node).
+    The probability that :term:`mutation` will replace the response multiplier of a node with a newly :py:meth:`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new node).

 .. index:: weight